toeggel/ReadTheDocs/docs/architecture/architecture.md

 > The only way to go fast, is to go well.

 > Building the wrong thing is the biggest waste in software development

+> Big design up front is dumb.
+Doing no design up front is even dumber.